 Diversity-aware clustering: Computational Complexity and Approximation Algorithms

 In this work, we study diversity-aware clustering problems where the data points are associated with multiple attributes resulting in intersecting groups.
-A clustering solution need to ensure that a minimum number of cluster centers are chosen from each group while simultaneously minimizing the clustering objective, which can be either -median, -means or -supplier.
-We present parameterized approximation algorithms with approximation ratios , and for diversity-aware -median, diversity-aware -means and diversity-aware -supplier, respectively.
-The approximation ratios are tight assuming Gap-ETH and FPT W[2].
-For fair -median and fair -means with disjoint faicility groups, we present parameterized approximation algorithm with approximation ratios and , respectively.
-For fair -supplier with disjoint facility groups, we present a polynomial-time approximation algorithm with factor , improving the previous best known approximation ratio of factor .
+A clustering solution needs to ensure that the number of chosen cluster centers from each group should be within the range defined by a lower and upper bound threshold for each group, while simultaneously minimizing the clustering objective, which can be either -median, -means or -supplier.
+We study the computational complexity of the proposed problems, offering insights into their NP-hardness, polynomial-time inapproximability, and fixed-parameter intractability.
+We present parameterized approximation algorithms with approximation ratios , , and for diversity-aware -median, diversity-aware -means and diversity-aware -supplier, respectively.
+Assuming Gap-ETH, the approximation ratios are tight for the diversity-aware -median and diversity-aware -means problems.
+Our results imply the same approximation factors for their respective fair variants with disjoint groups -- fair -median, fair -means, and fair -supplier -- with lower bound requirements.

 View on arXiv